Real Testing. Unbiased Reviews.

 Objectively Testing The Traction Of The Moab 3 On Trail

-I always test my hiking boots on uneven terrain, even terrain, steep accents, and some sort of wet terrain whether mud or snow.
+I always test my hiking boots on uneven terrain, flat terrain, steep ascents, and wet terrain like mud or snow.
 These elements help me come up with an overall traction score from a birds eye view.

 Overall Protection